kevinweber/lazy-load-for-videos/readme.txt

 == Description ==

 This plugin improves page load times and increases your Google PageSpeed Score.
 It replaces embedded Youtube and Vimeo videos with a clickable preview image.
 By loading videos only when the user clicks on the preview image, no unnecessary JavaScript is loaded.
 Especially on sites with many embedded videos this will make your visitors happy.
+Additionally, all Youtube videos are loaded in a privacy-enhanced mode using the "https://www.youtube-nocookie.com" embed URL.

 Demo on the developer’s website: [www.kweber.com/lazy-load-videos/](https://www.kweber.com/lazy-load-videos/)